aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README.md

 where:

-* **PROFILE\_NAME** is the profile name for the account
+* `PROFILE_NAME` is the profile name for the account
-* **NUM\_WORKERS** is the number of worker nodes you would like to allocate.
-To avoid any problems with possible resource limits for your AWS account, we recommend that you set `NUM\_WORKERS` to `1` when going through the steps of this document for the first time.
-If you are building for the parallel track rather than the cloud track, then set `NUM\_WORKERS` to `0`: all solving should be performed by the leader node.
+* `NUM_WORKERS` is the number of worker nodes you want to allocate.
+To avoid  problems with possible resource limits for your AWS account, we recommend that you set `NUM_WORKERS` to `1` when working through this document for the first time.
+If you are building for the parallel track, set `NUM_WORKERS` to `0`, as all solving will be performed by the leader node.

-After requesting the nodes from EC2 and ECS, AWS normally requires between 2-5 minutes to allocate the machines and host the ECS cluster.

-If you wish, you can monitor the creation process from the ECS console as follows:

-Navigate to the [ECS console](https://us-east-2.console.aws.amazon.com/ecs), then select the SatCompCluster link.
+AWS typically requires 2-5 minutes to allocate nodes and host the ECS cluster.
+You can monitor the creation process by navigating to the [ECS console](https://us-east-2.console.aws.amazon.com/ecs), and selecting select the SatCompCluster [RBJ: will this name potentially vary?] link.

-The next page should show a list of job queues, including:
+The next page will show a list of job queues, including:

 ```text
 job-queue-PROJECT_NAME-SolverLeaderService-...
 job-queue-PROJECT_NAME-SolverWorkerService-...
 ```

-The service is running and available when the number of running tasks for the leader is `1` and that the number of running tasks for the Worker service is `n`, where _n_ is the number of desired tasks, which should match `NUM_WORKERS` from the script arguments.
+The service is running and available when the number of running tasks for the leader is `1` and the number of running tasks for the Worker service is `n`, as chosen with `NUM_WORKERS` in the `update_instances` script above.

-**N.B.:** you are charged for the number of EC2 instances that you run, so the bill for computation is directly proportional to the number of workers that you allocate.
+Note: Your AWS account is charged for the number of EC2 instances that you run, so your bill will rise with the number of workers that you allocate.

 ### Job Submission and Execution

-First, ensure a cluster is set up and running, and the desired .cnf problem is available in an accessible S3 bucket.
+Before submitting a job, check that a cluster is set up and running, and the desired problem is available in an accessible S3 bucket.

-To submit a job by sending a SQS message.
-We have provided a script called `send_message` that will submit an SQS job.
-You provide the location of the file to run and number of desired worker nodes, and it will submit a SQS request to the `ACCOUNT_NUMBER-REGION-SatCompQueue` queue which will trigger execution of the solver.
+Solver jobs are submitted by sending SQS messages.
+We have provided a `send_message` script to do this for you.
+You provide the S3 location of the file to run and number of desired worker nodes.
+The script submits an SQS request to the `[ACCOUNT_NUMBER]-[REGION]-SatCompQueue` queue, which the solver leader container is monitoring.

 To run the script: